joeyespo/grip/README.md

 $ cat README.md | grip --export - | less
 ```

-Quickly test how things look by entering Markdown directly in your terminal:
+This allows you to quickly test how things look by entering Markdown directly in your terminal:

 ```bash
 $ grip -